Alternatives to Plastic Wrap

-Consumers’s love plastic wrap in part because it can handle nearly any task thrown at it.
-While it’s versatility is unquestionable, consumers should consider a few food-specific alternatives that are both more eco-friendly, and do a much better job of keeping their food fresh.
+Consumers love plastic wrap in part because it can handle nearly any task thrown at it.
+While its versatility is unquestionable, consumers should consider a few food-specific alternatives that are more eco-friendly and do a much better job of keeping their food fresh.

 After cutting open the packaging on a big block of cheese, most people reach for the plastic wrap to keep the rest fresh in the fridge.
 But a good cheesemonger will tell you that you should never store your cheese in plastic wrap.
-Cheese needs to breathe to stay mold-free, and if you really love your fromage, reach for some cheese paper, parchment paper or waxed paper, all of which are semipermeable, which will keep your cheese from being swallowed up in a disgusting green fuzz.
+Cheese needs to breathe to stay mold-free.
+If you really love your fromage, reach for some cheese paper, parchment paper or waxed paper, all of which are semipermeable, to keep your cheese from being swallowed up in a disgusting green fuzz.

 When it comes to meat, your butcher knows best, which is why he wraps your steak up in a sheet of butcher paper.
 While it’s nothing more than plain brown paper with a waxy coating on one side, butcher paper, much like cheese paper, lets the food breathe a little, because letting a steak stew in its own juices for a few days in the fridge does not make for great tasting meat.